beren1hand/beren1hand.github.io/_posts/2020-01-11-Trump-vs-Iran.md

 permissible to fight a war, but there are stringent rules in place that govern **when** and **how** war may be fought.

-### Ethics and/or International Law

-One thing I should note is that I am an ethicist, not a lawyer.
-These are fundamentally different, though related, fields.
-For example, the moral wrongness of slavery provides reasons to make laws against slavery, but slavery would be morally wrong even if there were no law against it.
-I will be approaching Just War Theory primarily as a view in ethics, though it will be important to discuss some laws along the way.

 ### When War is Allowed (*Jus Ad Bellum*, Just Cause for War)